Crunch-io/webdocs/crunch/crunch_selecting-a-dataset.md

 Select **Datasets**, **Variables**, or **Categories** to limit your search to that type of object.
 E.g., if you selected **Variables** while searching for "Coffee", you would get a result for a dataset that contained a variable called **Coffee Preference**, but not for a dataset named **Coffee Brand Tracking Survey** (provided that dataset had no variables that included the word "Coffee").

-For Categorical Arrays and Multiple Response variables, selecting **Categories** will also search subvariable names (see the [descriptions of Multiple Response and Array variables](crunch_variable-cards.html) for more information about subvariables).
+For Categorical Array and Multiple Response variables, selecting **Categories** will also search subvariable names (see the [descriptions of Multiple Response and Array variables](crunch_variable-cards.html) for more information about subvariables).

 #### Filtering by date